 - You're nude or shown in a sexual act without consent

 - You intended the content the content to be private and the imagery was made publicly available without your consent (e.g. "revenge porn"), or ...

 - You didn't consent to the act and the imagery was made publicly available without your consent

 Legal reasons search engines may remove content

-Europeans can use Right to Be Forgotten, but Americans cannot (sigh)
+Europeans can use Right to Be Forgotten, but others cannot (sigh)

 Personal information will be removed from Google if a web page is in breach of European privacy laws sometimes known as “Right to be Forgotten” laws; if your government ID number or bank account exists on the page; or if there’s a hand written image of your signature.